-PolyJarvis communicates with two independent MCP servers, each wrapping a distinct computational backend (Table~\ref{tab:si_servers}).
-The \textbf{RadonPy server} runs on the user's workstation and exposes molecular construction, force field assignment, and analysis tools.
-It wraps the RadonPy library \cite{hayashi2022radonpy} (v0.2.10, Python 3.10.12, RDKit 2025.09.1, Psi4 1.9.1\cite{smith2020psi4}) and handles monomer building, conformer search, RESP charge fitting, polymerization, and cell packing.
-The \textbf{LAMMPS engine server} manages GPU-accelerated LAMMPS\cite{thompson2022lammps} simulations on Lambda Labs cloud infrastructure (4$\times$ NVIDIA Quadro RTX 6000, 24~GB VRAM each) over an SSH tunnel.
-File transfer between the two servers is mediated by the agent: LAMMPS data files produced by RadonPy are uploaded to Lambda, and simulation logs are downloaded for analysis.
+PolyJarvis communicates with three independent MCP servers, each wrapping a distinct computational backend (Table~\ref{tab:si_servers}).
+The \textbf{EMC builder server} is the primary construction backend.
+It wraps the Enhanced Monte Carlo (EMC) packing tool\cite{intveld2003emc}, builds amorphous cells for the supported polymer classes, and assigns PCFF, OPLS-AA, or TraPPE-UA deterministically from the polymer class.
+The \textbf{RadonPy server} wraps the RadonPy library\cite{hayashi2022radonpy} (v0.2.10, Python 3.10.12, RDKit 2025.09.1, Psi4 1.9.1\cite{smith2020psi4}) and is retained as a fallback builder for classes the EMC server cannot type.
+The \textbf{LAMMPS engine server} manages LAMMPS\cite{thompson2022lammps} simulations on the local workstation, predominantly on a single GPU per run.
+Data files produced by the builder are passed to the LAMMPS server by the orchestrator, and simulation logs are returned for analysis.

-The MCP framework\cite{anthropic2024mcp} provides a standardized interface through which the LLM discovers and invokes tools, receives structured results, and maintains context across multi-step workflows.
-Each tool exposes a typed function signature with parameter descriptions, enabling the LLM to reason about appropriate inputs.
-Asynchronous job management allows long-running operations to execute without blocking the agent's reasoning loop.